PrestaShop/open-source/slack/channels.md

 Created a new channel is reserved to the administrators.
 If you want to add a new channel, please create an issue in this repository, or a pull request, to add a new entry in this file, and explain your need.
 Below is a template to follow.
 Please keep the list alphabetically sorted.

+Please note that like any open source project, the main language on this Slack in English, to foster a global collaboration around the PrestaShop project.
+If special needs require another language, please explain why in your request.

 **#channel-name**
 - Description: explain the purpose of the channel
 - Users: Category of people targeted (eg: devs, product management